royjosephargumido/SARIBO/README.md

 # SARIBO

-SARIBO or Systematic and Automated Regulation of Irrigation systems for Backyard farming Operations is an internet-of-things (IOT) Irrigation System designed for Backyard Farming created using Arduino Nano and ESP8266 NodeMCU 12E.
+SARIBO or Systematic and Automated Regulation of Irrigation systems for Backyard farming Operations is an internet-of-things (IOT) Irrigation System designed for Backyard Farming created using ESP8266 NodeMCU 12E v3 (LoLin).
 SARIBO is a waray-waray (Waray) term for "to water" especially for plants.

 SARIBO contains two modules: